-We value companies using a three-stage discounted cash flow (DCF) model.
+We value companies using a three-stage discounted cash flow model.
 The first stage includes our explicit forecasts.
-Analysts make specific predictions about a company's future financial performance to arrive at annual estimates of free cash flow to the firm (FCFF).
-Our Stage I forecasts can be seen on the Inputs tab in the section entitled "Discounted Cash Flows" starting on row 254.
+Analysts make specific predictions about a company's future financial performance to arrive at annual estimates of free cash flow to the firm, or FCFF.

-Free cash flow to the firm has two components: earnings before interest (EBI) and net new investment (NNI).
-EBI is calculated as follows:
+Free cash flow to the firm has two components: earnings before interest, or EBI, and net new investment, or NNI, EBI is calculated as follows:

 - Operating Income (excluding charges)

 - + Amortization

-- + Other Non-Cash Charges1
+- + Other Noncash Charges

 - Restructuring & Other Cash Charges

-- After-tax Operating Adjustments2
+- Aftertax Operating Adjustments

-- Cash Taxes3
+- Cash Taxes

-- Pension Adjustment4
+- + Pension Adjustment

 - Earnings Before Interest